/*

 • Cybersecurity Customer Data (minimal) Currently, the process to acquire cybersecurity intelligence from clients seeking cybersecurity coverage is antiquated and insufficient.
 The primary source is an over-simplified application that neither agents nor clients often complete reliably.
 Alternative methods to discover details of security practices and posture are limited to remote security ratings that ping websites for “externally observable data.”
 This area represents a large gap in the process of tailoring client risk strategies and managing loss prevention, and desperately requires improvement.

-What is IA and how does it impact cybersecurity?
+What is IA?
+How does it impact cybersecurity?

+To serve today’s cyber insurance needs let’s flip the acronym.
 It’s time we look at immediate methods to improve client engagement and operational insight in the cyber insurance space.
-We stress the opposite of A.I with something we call IA.
+We stress a complement to AI with something we call IA.
 There are several flavors of the IA acronym that can be used in ways that can help insurance professionals today.
 Here’s how to address longstanding market problems immediately by combining technology and humanism.

 IA means Inquisitive Assessments